jessicawitte92/THISTLE_project/code/README.md

 ## How to use the notebooks

+**NOTE:** all of the notebooks load files from (and save files to) a project folder where, it is assumed, you have cloned this repo.
+Before you get started, be sure to confirm the path to the repo (which may be on your local machine, in Google Drive, or on your HPC cluster) and that all paths in the notebooks are correct before you get started.
+You may need to create a project folder if one does not already exist; you will likely also need to manually update the paths or you will encounter an error.

+You can read more about paths and a computer's file structure [here](https://www.sdmfoundation.org/2023/11/22/understanding-file-pathing/) or [here](https://www.codecademy.com/resources/docs/general/file-paths).

 ### Baseline workflow
 1. Run `img_preprocessing.ipynb` to enhance scanned images and extract OCR text
 2. Run `post_ocr.ipynb` to evaluate prompt-based correction using local LLMs.